omeka/classic-enduser/docs/Plugins/OaipmhHarvester.md

 ![Harvest a specific set](../doc_files/plugin_images/Harvest2.png)

 The harvest process runs in the background and may take a while.
-Go to the harvest's "Status" page to check the progress
+Go to the harvest's "Status" page to check the progress.

-If you encounter errors, submit the base URL and status messages to the Omeka forums
+If you encounter errors, [submit the base URL and status messages to the Omeka forums](https://forum.omeka.org/c/omeka-classic/plugins/10){target=_blank}.

 ### Re-harvesting and updating

 The harvester includes the ability to make multiple successive harvests from a single repository, keeping in sync with changes to that repository.

 After a repository or set has been successfully harvested, a "Re-harvest" button will be added to its entry on the OAI-PMH Harvester page.
 Clicking this button will harvest from that repository again using all the same settings, adding new items and updating previously-harvested items as necessary.